We are wired to flinch. To duck away from perceived danger. To protect ourselves.

 What did I, as the leader, do that led to this result?

 The one—and only one—thing that you have absolute control over is your own actions.
-Strong leaders take ownership for their results.
+Strong leaders take ownership of their results.
 They don’t deflect a miss, create excuses, or point to external factors.
 They ask themselves the hard question – how was I responsible?
 What could I have done?
 What will I do differently next time?
 How can I be a better leader?